willross606/responsive-youtube/README.md

 # responsive-youtube
-A jQuery plugin to make all your Youtube embeds responsive
+A jQuery plugin to make all your Youtube embeds responsive, regardless of their aspect ratio.

 ## Required
 * jQuery 2.0+